MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 1. For multi-node systems, select whether the cluster is cabled to use a network switch for the storage network traffic:
     * **No switch for storage** - For two-node systems with storage network adapters that connect the two machines directly without going through a switch.
-    * **Network switch for storage traffic** - For clusters with storage network adapters connected to a network switch.
-This also applies to clusters that use converged network adapters that carry all traffic types including storage.
+    * **Network switch for storage traffic** - For systems with storage network adapters connected to a network switch.
+This also applies to systems that use converged network adapters that carry all traffic types including storage.
 2. Choose traffic types to group together on a set of network adapters–and which types to keep physically isolated on their own adapters.

     There are three types of traffic we're configuring:
-    * **Management** traffic between this system, your management PC, and Azure; also Storage Replica traffic
+    * **Management** traffic between this system, your management PC, and Azure; also Storage Replica traffic.
-    * **Compute** traffic to or from VMs and containers on this system
+    * **Compute** traffic to or from VMs and containers on this system.
-    * **Storage** (SMB) traffic between machines in a multi-node system
+    * **Storage** (SMB) traffic between machines in a multi-node system.

     Select how you intend to group the traffic:
     * **Group all traffic** - If you're using network switches for storage traffic you can group all traffic types together on a set of network adapters.